learn-co-curriculum/dsc-multiple-linear-regression-in-statsmodels-v2-5/README.md

-The intercept of the model is stored in the `.intercept_`-attribute.
+The intercept of the model is stored in the `.intercept_` attribute.

 ```python